Who we are

 EDRLab’s main income is from membership fees.
 Such fees support the mission of the Association to develop commercial-grade open source software that advances an open interoperable ecosystem for the creation and distribution of digital content in order to foster innovation, accessibility, and a global sharing of knowledge.

-Founder members, large industrial or academic partners and institutions will provide a large part of the funding during the first years.
+Founder members and French ex-officio members provide a large part of the funding during the first years.
+Their logo is provided at the bottom of this page.